sseefried/open-epidemic-game/DEVLOG.md

 'full-build.sh' to get it on my phone.
 I must first uninstall it and then run 'full-build.sh' again.

+---

+Naming convention for beta builds

+First 6 digits of following two SHA1 hashes:

+1. epidemic-game commit.
+2. iOS/Android repo commit just before bumping version.

+e.g. I am in the Android repo and I have first six digits of 'epidemic-game' repo of 09f633 and first six digits of last commit in Android repo was 0258cb.
+Then my bumped version string
+is: "09f633-0258cb"

 # Fri 27 Feb 2015

 I've got a nice flask graphic but now I want to make the contents of the flask fade out